outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # ls -al /dev/mapper/
 ```

+The *open* command asks for key file or passphrase to decrypt the master key in the LUKS header.
+The decrypted master key is then used to decrypte the LUKS container.
 The decrypted containers are now available at */dev/mapper/*.

 ### LVM